Webyx-Co/coding-conventions/README.md

 ### Custom Extension Packs

-We also have some own extensions packs with the intention to increase our productivity and facilitate our work.
+We also have some own extensions packs with the intention to increase our productivity and simplify our work.

  - [WebDev Extension Pack](https://marketplace.visualstudio.com/manage/publishers/webyxco/extensions/vscode-webdev-pack/hub)
  - [Useful Tools Extension Pack](https://marketplace.visualstudio.com/manage/publishers/webyxco/extensions/vscode-usefultools-pack/hub)